krenalis/krenalis/trace-events-script/README.md

 </script>
 ```

-Replace `123456789` with the identifier of the website source connection and replace `'../dist/chichi.js'` with the
+Replace `kxe7WIDDGvcfDEKgHePfHzuHQ6dTU2xc` with a write key of the JavaScript source connection and replace `'../dist/chichi.js'` with the
 URL of the `dist/chichi.js` script.